-10 US Cities With Plenty of Jobs and Cheap Housing
+Housing Market 2023: 10 US Cities with Plenty of Jobs and Cheap Housing

 Methodology: In order to identify cities in the U.S. that have plenty of jobs and cheap housing, GOBankingRates gathered information on the top 200 biggest housing markets in the U.S., according to Zillow.
 To be considered for ranking, each city had to have data available on: (1) its February 2023 typical home value, according to Zillow, (2) its February 2023 typical monthly rent, according to Zillow and (3) its Metro Statistical Area unemployment rate, according to the December 2022 Bureau of Labor Statistics data.
 The 65 cities in the final ranking have values lower than the U.S. national average in all 3 of the above factors.
 The highlighted cities were then scored on all three factors and ranked against each other, with factors (1) and (2) carrying half as much weight as factor (3).
 Supplemental information was also provided on the final ten cities including: labor force participation rate (for the population 16+), median household income from the 2021 American Community Survey and livability score from AreaVibes.
 All data was collected on and up to date as of March 14, 2023.

-This article originally appeared on GOBankingRates.com: 10 US Cities With Plenty of Jobs and Cheap Housing
+This article originally appeared on GOBankingRates.com: Housing Market 2023: 10 US Cities with Plenty of Jobs and Cheap Housing